-Notice here is that Geico doesn’t say fifteen minutes could save you 15% more on your LIFE INSURANCE.
-And that’s because, purchasing life insurance is a lot more difficult that purchasing auto insurance.
+Notice about Martin’s pitch that he doesn’t say fifteen minutes could save you 15% more on your LIFE INSURANCE.
+In our opinion, this is because purchasing life insurance is a lot more complex than purchasing auto insurance.

-That purchasing a life insurance policy through Geico insurance can’t save you money, we’re just saying that it’s probably going to take you more than 15 minutes!
+Purchasing a life insurance policy through Geico Insurance can’t save you money; we’re just saying it will probably take more than 15 minutes!

-Yep, that’s right, Geico Insurance doesn’t actually sell life insurance!
-But before we get ahead of ourselves, let’s backtrack a little bit and focus on Geico as a whole and provide a few reasons why we have nothing but respect for Geico as an insurance company and discuss why we feel they are such a strong competitor in the insurance market.
+Get ahead of ourselves; let’s first backtrack a little and focus on Geico as a whole, provide a few reasons why we have nothing but respect for Geico as an insurance company, and discuss why we feel they are such a strong competitor in the insurance market.

 What is GEICO Life Insurance?

-Thanks to its cleverly effective ad campaigns, GEICO is one of the best-known names in the insurance industry.
-There have been snooty cavemen, lizards with Michael Caine-like accents, and even a surprise appearance by 80’s rock group Ratt.
+Thanks to its clever and effective ad campaigns, GEICO has become one of the most recognized names in the insurance industry.
+Their marketing is hard to forget, from snooty cavemen to lizards with Michael Caine-like accents and even a surprise appearance by 80’s rock group Ratt.

-However, GEICO is an exceptionally well-known company in the insurance industry, with a huge customer base.
-It’s inevitable that some GEICO customers will ask about life insurance.
-When they do, GEICO—through its affiliate, The GEICO Insurance Agency, Inc.—refers customers to Life Quotes, an independent online broker.
+However, GEICO is a well-known company in the insurance industry with a massive customer base, so it’s not uncommon for their customers to inquire about life insurance.
+In such cases, GEICO, through its affiliate, The GEICO Insurance Agency, Inc., refers its customers to an independent online broker called Life Quotes.

-But if you’ve already made it that far, you’ll need to know whether Life Quotes is worth your time.
-So, this review will focus on what it’s like to shop for GEICO life insurance vicariously through Life Quotes.
+There isn’t really a good reason for GEICO to be involved in the life insurance process, except maybe it’s the only insurance company phone number you have handy.
+However, if you’ve already made it that far, you’ll need to know whether Life Quotes is worth your time.
+So, this review will focus on what it’s like to shop for GEICO life insurance through Life Quotes.

 - A.M.
 Best: A++